shiyuangu/cs230-project/README.md

 * word2vec_v1: simple mean of word vectors.
 * word2vec_v2: simple mean of word vectors with manually chosen stop words.
 * word3vec_v3: tf-idf weighted mean of word vectors with the same stop words as word2vec_v1
+* siamese: siamese network which generalizes tf-idf weighted mean; the weights are learned.
+* siamese+LSTM_v1: compared to siamese, replace the simply summation with LSTM and the weights are fixed to all ones;
+* siamese+LSTM_v2: compared to siamese_v1, the  weights are learned.
+* siamese+LSTM_v3: compared to siamese_v2, use l2-regulization instead of early stopping for weights.
+Performance became worse.
+* siamese+LSTM_v1+LSTM: add another LSTM layer on top of  siamese+LSTM_v1.
+* siamese+LSTM_v2+LSTM: add another LSTM layer on top of  siamese+LSTM_v2.
+* siamese+biLSTM+LSTM: compared with siamese+LSTM_v2+LSTM, replaced the first LSTM with bi-LSTM.

 ## Performance Tunning